 This new series is called VisionMaster and consists of five models.

-In this review, I will be focusing on the mid-range model: the VisionMaster Plus 2.
+In this review, I will be focusing on the mid-range model: the VisionMaster Plus 2, or else, the white one.

 Before we get to the full specifications and features of the Plus 2, I want to show it to you and, and why not, talk about its packaging.
 Yes, its packaging.